Auguste Rodin: Formative years

-Rodin was born in 1840 into a working-class family in Paris, the second child of Marie Cheffer and Jean-Baptiste Rodin, who was a police department clerk.
+Rodin was born on 12 November 1840 into a working-class family in Paris, the second child of Marie Cheffer and Jean-Baptiste Rodin, who was a police department clerk.
 He was largely self-educated, and began to draw at age 10.
 Between ages 14 and 17, he attended the Petite École, a school specializing in art and mathematics where he studied drawing and painting.
 His drawing teacher Horace Lecoq de Boisbaudran believed in first developing the personality of his students so that they observed with their own eyes and drew from their recollections, and Rodin expressed appreciation for his teacher much later in life.
-It was at Petite École that he met Jules Dalou and Alphonse Legros.
+It was at Lecoq's studio that he met Jules Dalou and Alphonse Legros.

 In 1857, Rodin submitted a clay model of a companion to the École des Beaux-Arts in an attempt to win entrance; he did not succeed, and two further applications were also denied.
 Entrance requirements were not particularly high at the Grande École, so the rejections were considerable setbacks.
 Rodin's inability to gain entrance may have been due to the judges' Neoclassical tastes, while Rodin had been schooled in light, 18th-century sculpture.
 He left the Petite École in 1857 and earned a living as a craftsman and ornamenter for most of the next two decades, producing decorative objects and architectural embellishments.

 Rodin's sister Maria, two years his senior, died of peritonitis in a convent in 1862, and Rodin was anguished with guilt because he had introduced her to an unfaithful suitor.
-He turned away from art and joined the Catholic order of the Congregation of the Blessed Sacrament.
+He turned away from art and joined the Catholic order of the Congregation of the Blessed Sacrament as a laybrother.
 Saint Peter Julian Eymard, founder and head of the congregation, recognized Rodin's talent and sensed his lack of suitability for the order, so he encouraged Rodin to continue with his sculpture.
 Rodin returned to work as a decorator while taking classes with animal sculptor Antoine-Louis Barye.
 The teacher's attention to detail and his finely rendered musculature of animals in motion significantly influenced Rodin.